ekultails/ekultails-jekyll-uno/_posts/2021-05-18-tips-kubernetes-exam.md

 - **Role-Based Access Control (RBAC)**

-    - `kubectl create sa ...; ka create role ...; ka create rolebinding ...` # Create a ServiceAccount, a Role which defines which permissions are granted, and active the ServiceAccount by assigning the Role via a RoleBinding (or ClusterRoleBinding).
+    - `kubectl create sa ...; kubectl create role ...; kubectl create rolebinding ...` # Create a ServiceAccount, a Role which defines which permissions are granted, and active the ServiceAccount by assigning the Role via a RoleBinding (or ClusterRoleBinding).
     - `kubectl auth can-i --list` # View all of the permissions the current user has.
     - `kubectl auth can-i <ACTION> <API> --as system:serviceaccount:<NAMESPACE>:<SERVICEACCOUNT_NAME>` # Verify that a ServiceAccount can perform the specified action.